pestphp/docs/custom-expectations.md

 });
 ```

-Although it is considered an advanced practice, you can override existing expectations with your own implementation.
-This can be achieved by using the `intercept` or `pipe` method.

 ## Intercept Expectations

-By using the `intercept` method, the existing expectation will be fully substituted if the expectation value is of the specified type.
-For example, you can replace the `toBe` expectation to check if two objects of the `Illuminate\Database\Eloquent\Model` type have the same `id`.
+Although it is considered an advanced practice, you can override existing expectations with your own implementation via the `intercept()` method.
+When using this method, the existing expectation will be fully substituted if the expectation value is of the specified type.
+For example, you can replace the `toBe()` expectation to check if two objects of the `Illuminate\Database\Eloquent\Model` type have the same `id`.

 ```php
 use Illuminate\Database\Eloquent\Model;